collegiate-dev/mentor-manager/README.md

 - [ ] If a user is updated on clerk updating info in db
 - [ ] Handle international onboarding for mercury
+- [ ] If tally form is submitted redirect back to the dashboard

 # Onboarding Instructions